greenerservices/greenerservices.github.io/app/principles/actions/8e-optimise-workloads.md

   parent:  8.
 Design for greener architecture, data and security
 ---

+A workload is a service, application, or process that uses resources like storage, memory, and computing power

 Optimising workloads minimises resource consumption.
-Optimising network traffic and reducing bandwidth minimises carbon emissions from networking equipment.

 ### Lead Roles